Sanglorian/orcus/Orcus Classes and Powers - current.md

 ### Class Features

-**Twice in the Chest (11th level):** Spend an action point to add 2dW damage to your last hit with any one-handed weapon, instead of taking an extra action.
+**Twice in the Chest (11th level):** Spend an action point to add your basic melee attack damage to your last hit with any one-handed melee weapon, instead of taking an extra action.

 **Once in the Head (11th level):** You can score a critical hit with any one-handed weapon on a natural roll of 19 or 20.

-**Quick Succession (16th level):** Each time you stagger a target with a one-handed weapon, you gain a basic attack you must use by the end of your turn as a free action.
-You must use a one-handed weapon for the basic attack.
+**Getaway (16th level):** Each time you stagger a target with a one-handed weapon, you may shift a number of squares equal to your Dexterity modifier as a free action.

 ### Powers